isabellawhite8248/Mangez_App/README.md

 ---

 ## Architecture (Planned)
-his diagram reflects **Mangez as a frontend-first MVP today**, while showing the **planned backend architecture** for future development.
+This diagram reflects **Mangez as a frontend-first MVP today**, while showing the **planned backend architecture** for future development.

 ```mermaid
 flowchart LR